-To recognize the greatness and importance of this hall, Boston Spice has come up with Faneuil Fiesta blend.
+To recognize the greatness and importance of this hall, Boston Spice has come up with the Faneuil Fiesta blend.
 This celebratory mix of flavors brings out the best in everything it is added to, such as sautéed shrimp, roasted vegetables, poultry, fish, beef, and even plant-based meat substitutes.

 Here are some Boston Spice creations using our Faneuil Fiesta:

 - Add some Faneuil Fiesta to ground beef and you can have Taco Tuesday any day of the week.

 - Toss some Faneuil Fiesta in a skillet with sliced beef (or meat substitute), onions, and peppers, and you will have the best fajitas in the New World.

 - If you are not a beef fan, add some Faneuil Fiesta to fish for some yummy fish tacos or burritos.